 The Statelessness & Citizenship Review is a peer-reviewed, open-access and interdisciplinary journal.
 Papers submitted to the journal undergo independent and anonymous peer review, with an Editorial Board composed of renowned international scholars (see below).
 There are no fees for authors or readers, Creative Commons Attribution and authors retain Copyright of published articles.
 Articles should be 8,000–10,000 words in length, though longer pieces of up to 12,000 words can also be accommodated.
 Articles should be submitted in accordance with the OSCOLA citation system.

-In addition to original, scholarly articles that have passed successfully through the peer review process, each issue of the Review will also contain a section of “Case Notes” that offers summaries and comment on significant jurisprudence from around the globe (edited by Dr. Katia Bianchini) and a section entitled “Critique & Comment” that will feature reflections by scholars or practitioners on emerging research, policy trends or other new developments (edited by Dr. Kristy Belton).
-Please note that the main difference between a case note, a comment, and an article is the breadth of the subject matter covered.
+In addition to original, scholarly articles that have passed successfully through the peer review process, each issue of the Review will also contain a section of Case Notes that offers summaries and comment on significant jurisprudence from around the globe (edited by Dr. Katia Bianchini), a section entitled 'Critique & Comment' that will feature reflections by scholars or practitioners on emerging research, policy trends or other new developments (edited by Dr Christoph Sperfeldt and Dr Nyi Nyi Kyaw), as well as Book Reviews (edited by Dr Barbara von Rütte).
+Please note that the main difference between a case note / comment / book review and an article is the breadth of the subject matter covered.
 Please see submission guidelines for more information.